Alex23rodriguez/fairseqAPI/README.md

 ```
 NOTE: this is different from `pip install fairseq`, which installs the CLI tool, _not_ the python module.
 Check out their repo for more info.
 - install the required modules
+  - it is recommended to create a virtual envirenment before installing requirements: `python -m venv venv && source venv/bin/activate`
 ```bash
 pip install -r requirements.txt
 ```